Kannxnravi/Kannxnravi/README.md

 I am  22 years old a 👨‍💻 **`Pondicherry University Graduate`** with a **`Bachelor of Technology degree`**, and **`Blogger`** facilitating the world with User Experience 🧐 as a student

 🤓 I have a keen interest in 🤝 collaborating and building digital solutions that solve real-world 🌍 problems.

-I'm also a interested in **`Machine Learning, Artficial Intelligence and Deep Learning`** and a **`Web Developer** With Design Thinking and Digital Technologies`** , society will be able to develop user-centered solutions that make a positive impact on the world.
+I'm also a interested in **`Machine Learning, Artficial Intelligence and Deep Learning`** and a **`Web Developer** With Design Thinking and Digital Technologies`**

 Passionate for learning & exploring new Tech.
 I write [Blogs](https://medium.com/@kannanraviak) & make educational